 H – Hearing Protection There are many people who’ve lost hearing or have severe damage to their ears.

-A – Accuracy Improvement Depending on the rifle and silencer combination, and the ammunition, you can reduce the turbulent effect creating and increase in velocity, called a “free bore boost” which increase trajection of the projectile.
+A – Accuracy Improvement Depending on the rifle and silencer combination, and the ammunition, you can reduce the turbulent effect creating an increase in velocity, called a “free bore boost,” which increases the trajectory of the projectile.

-R – Recoil Reduction Adds weight, extends barrel which reduces recoil.
-This is beneficial to new shooters, youngsters and others who may be intimidated by recoil.
+R – Recoil Reduction Adds weight, and extends the barrel, which reduces recoil.
+This benefits new shooters, youngsters, and others who may be intimidated by recoil.

-As you can see, silencers have some benefits a lot of people don’t think of.
-The introduction of the the Hearing Protection Act is beneficial to many and we saw it in the new products at the show.
+As you can see, silencers have some benefits many people don’t think of.
+The introduction of the Hearing Protection Act is beneficial to many and we saw it in the new products at the show.